 The plots of the novels, which combine elements of the adventure, horror, supernatural thriller, historical romance and erotica genres, are deliciously convoluted, so a brief synopsis of both is necessary.
 Anne Rice (best known for her series The Vampire Chronicles) published The Mummy in 1989.
-Fictional Egyptologist Lawrence Stratford (Rice chooses her names carefully, as I will demonstrate throughout, so this may well be a deliberate Shakespearean echo) has discovered the tomb of Ramses the Great, when he is murdered by his dissolute and avaricious nephew, Henry.
+Fictional Egyptologist Lawrence Stratford (Rice chooses her names carefully, so this may well be a deliberate Shakespearean echo) has discovered the tomb of Ramses the Great, when he is murdered by his dissolute and avaricious nephew, Henry.
 His daughter, Julie, aspiring to follow her father into an archaeological career, is about to be murdered by her cousin when Ramses awakes and saves her, scaring off Henry.
-Ramses explains to Julie that during his reign as pharaoh, he discovered the formula for an elixir of eternal life and became immortal (something denoted in these novels by bright blue eyes and an insatiable appetite for food and sex).
+Ramses explains to Julie that during his reign as pharaoh, he discovered the formula for an elixir of eternal life and became immortal.
 He served as a counsellor to the kings and queens of Egypt, including Cleopatra.
 He became her lover, encouraged her relationship with Julius Caesar to secure Egypt’s safety from Roman domination but despised her relationship with Mark Antony.
 He refused to give Antony the elixir as he lay dying, suspecting Antony would then demand the elixir be used to create an immortal Roman army.
 After Antony’s death, Cleopatra killed herself in despair, refusing Ramses’ offer of the elixir for herself.
 The distraught Ramses had himself sealed up in a tomb.

 In Julie, and her beauty, especially her brown eyes, the re-awakened Ramses finds echoes of his lost love Cleopatra.
 Julie and Ramses begin a sexual relationship, with Ramses adopting the persona of ‘Reginald Ramsey’, also an Egyptologist, to pass among London society.
 On a visit to Cairo, Ramses recognizes an unidentified mummy as Cleopatra and revives her with the elixir.
-However, he is too sparing with the elixir and the resurrection is incomplete – parts of her body remain rotted away, her brain has not been fully restored.
+However, he is too sparing with the elixir, and the resurrection is incomplete – parts of her body remain rotted away, her brain has not been fully restored.
 She is sometimes incoherent as well as experiencing the compulsion to have sex with, then kill, a number of men, and to murder women of whom she is jealous, or who otherwise obstruct her.
 Indeed, she plots to murder Julie to exact revenge on Ramses for resurrecting her against her wishes and refusing Antony the elixir.
 This is not the imagined immortality leading to reunion of Shakespeare’s Antony and Cleopatra, or Burton and Taylor.
 As the book reaches a climax, Cleopatra falls passionately in love with the fiancé Julie has discarded for Ramses, Alex Savarell, and he returns her feelings.
 However, she appears to be killed in a collision between her car and a train, attempting to outrun Ramses in a chase through the desert.
 In fact, she awakens in a British-run hospital in Sudan, seduces her doctor, Teddy, and convinces him to elope with her, intending to resume her vengeful pursuit of Ramses.
-In the meantime, Julie has accepted Ramses offer of the elixir so that they can remain together for eternity.
+In the meantime, Julie has accepted Ramses’ offer of the elixir so that they can remain together for eternity.